 Science Speculation: I wish to state that I have raised no babies, so I have neither personal experience nor personal bias in this area of science!

 So here we have toddler learning, reaching more and more firmly into prenatal learning.
 What’s next?
 Prep school for sperm and eggs?
 No, let’s not go there.

-An excellent short article called Prenatal Memory and Learning, which appears to date from 2009, gives a good summary.
+An excellent article called Prenatal Memory and Learning, which dates from 2011, gives a good summary.
 The short version: in many ways, the womb is a classroom for the fetus.

 But what parents want to know is, what should I do, to help my baby?
 And unfortunately, high-tech prenatal learning is a risky path to follow.
 The Science Magazine article is accompanied by many comments, in which abortion opponents and supporters have hijacked the discussion.
 But buried among the comments is a great one by Richard Kinseher, which includes this warning: “Too much stimuli in fetal age are harmful for the fetus/baby.
 We know this from premature infants….biological development/maturity might be disturbed by intense…stimuli.”
 And when I looked into it, it’s true that the preferred care for preemies includes soft sound and dim lighting, cycled to follow the natural day.
 Premature infants have not fully developed in many ways, including the brain and nervous system, and what’s good for preemies is likely good for fetuses of the same gestational age who just haven’t happened to be born yet.